kwkuh/domain-bio/SECURITY.md

 # Security Policy

-`a-i-dns` is the authoritative DNS server behind `a-i.sh`, a stateless wildcard-IP resolver in the spirit of [nip.io](https://nip.io) / [sslip.io](https://sslip.io).
+Open-Domain is the authoritative DNS server behind `a-i.sh` and `a-i.st`, a stateless wildcard-IP resolver in the spirit of [nip.io](https://nip.io) / [sslip.io](https://sslip.io).
 It stores no data: every answer is computed directly from the query name.
 This document explains how to report